donghuang-stat/donghuang-stat.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year Ph.D student at Department of Statistics and Data Science, Tsinghua University, very fortunate to be advised by Prof. [Pengkun Yang](https://www.stat.tsinghua.edu.cn/info/1023/2411.htm).
+I am a third-year Ph.D student at Department of Statistics and Data Science, Tsinghua University, very fortunate to be advised by Prof. [Pengkun Yang](https://www.stat.tsinghua.edu.cn/info/1023/2411.htm).
 I obtained my B.S. degree in Mathematics from Department of Mathetical Sciences, Tsinghua University.
 My research interests are in statistics, probability and theoretical computer science.

 News